GuilhermeCaeiro/cos738/tarefa3/README.md

 # Dependencies

-A part from libraries included into Python's default library, this code also relies on "numpy", "nltk" and "unidecode" for a series of task.
+Apart from libraries included into Python's default library, this code also relies on "numpy", "nltk" and "unidecode" for a series of task.
 In order to install those libraries you can run:

 ```console
 pip install numpy nltk unidecode